lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 Via Self Attention, the word "bank" in the two sentences above would be different, because the other words in the sentence "attended to" it

 Self Attention is a mechanism that uses context words (**Keys**) to update the embedding of a current word (**Query**).
 It allows embeddings to dynamically adjust based on their surrounding context.

+Lastly, there are still limitations to Attention, and Attention is not "all you need" at the end of the day!
+- It is simply a weighted average, so non-linearities are impossible without further non-linear activation functions inside of neural net
+- Bidirectionality may not always be desired (this is covered more in [Masked Self Attention](#masked-self-attention))
+- Self Attention by itself does not keep word position, and so it's essentially a bag-of-words once again

+All of the above are solved via the Transformer Architecture itself outside of Self Attention!
+This is why rtansformer encoder and decoder architecture consists of multiple layers of self attention with a feed forward network and positional encodings!
+- Residual connections pass "raw" embeddings directly through next layers which helps to prevent forgetting or misrepresenting information
+- Layer normalization helps to relieve parameters of given layer shifting because of layers beneath it
+   - This ultimately reduces uninformative variation and normalizes each layer to mean zero and standard deviation of one
+- Scaling down the dot product helps to stop the dot product from taking on extreme, unbounded values because of this variance scaling

 #### Example
 Consider the phrase "fluffy blue creature."
 The embedding for "creature" is updated by attending to "fluffy" and "blue," which contribute the most to its contextual meaning.